MrThearMan/dynamics-client/README.md

 #### *client.pagesize: int*

 Specify the number of tables to return in a page.
-By default, this is set to 1000.
-Maximum is 5000.
+By default, this is set to 5000, which is the maximum.

 ---